Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 Jesus Had a Purpose for Coming to Earth

 Jesus accomplished many things during His time here on earth.
-But Jesus Christ came to provide the way of salvation for all of us; His purpose was to come and die to pay for our sins.
+But Jesus Christ came to provide the way of salvation for all of us; His purpose was to come and die to pay the debt for our sin.

 Sin is anything we do, say, or think in contradiction to God and His law.